The Holy Quran and Hadith, myths and misunderstandings - Azgar Nuhman

 Maarifah – Realization of the truth.
 (5.83)

-(Thakwa does not include faral and sunnah = commands)
+Thakwa does not include faral and sunnah = commands because these are disciplines (means) to reach consciousness.

 a.
-The statements set down (faral and sunnah – the commands) – for the ordinary ignorant followers
+The statements set down – For the ordinary ignorant followers

 b.
 The allusions – (indirect references) – for the wise